mainflux/docs/docs/provision.md

 default values.

 By default, call to `/mapping` endpoint will create one thing and two channels (`control` and `data`) and connect it.
-If there is a requirement for different provision layout we can use [config](docker/configs/config.toml) file in addition to environment variables.
+If there is a requirement for different provision layout we can use [config][conftoml] file in addition to environment variables.

 For the purposes of running provision as an add-on in docker composition environment variables seems more suitable.
 Environment variables are set in [.env][env].